-Approximately 7 years ago, the Independence Parks & Recreation Department launched the Adopt-A-Park program to give individuals, businesses, and groups the credit they deserve for helping keep Independence beautiful.
-We have recently renamed this program and it is now called Adopt-A-Flowerbed.
-The Adopt-A-Flowerbed program serves as a way to allow those same people the opportunity to help maintain landscape flowerbeds within the parks system.
-Currently, the Parks & Recreation Department maintains 46 flowerbeds throughout the city and 13 of those are currently adopted.
+Approximately 10 years ago, the Independence Parks & Recreation Department launched the Adopt-A-Park program to give individuals, businesses, and community groups the credit they deserve for helping keep Independence beautiful.
+Currently, the Parks & Recreation Department maintains 40 flowerbeds throughout the city and the following are currently adopted.

 Thank you to all of the individuals and groups that have already adopted landscapes and the time and effort you have put forth in helping your community.